gaokun227/SHiELD_physics/README.md

-# SHiELD Physics
+# SHiELD_driver

-The SHiELD Physics is a component to the SHiELD atmosphere model.
+SHiELD_driver contains the SHiELD Physics component of the SHiELD atmosphere model.

 More information is available on the [GFDL SHiELD page](https://www.gfdl.noaa.gov/shield/).